 Customers aged 18 or over will only be able to subscribe to one type of cash ISA and one type of stocks and shares ISA in the same tax year with either HSBC or first direct.
 However, even if you subscribe to an ISA with HSBC (or first direct) you will still be able to subscribe to ISAs with other ISA providers (subject to eligibility and availability).

 The value of an ISA can be passed on to your spouse, or civil partner, tax-efficiently if you pass away.
 This isn't the case with an ordinary savings account.
-For this to take place, the Government requires you:
+For this to take place, the government requires you to:

 From 6 April 2024, there are changes to how old you need to be to open a cash ISA.